 You will sign and return informed consent and other paperwork before we begin psychotherapy.
 I will email this to you after our initial phone conversation.

 I hope to move everyone back to in-person therapy when the danger is over.
-However, we may discover that Telepsychology works best for some clients.
+I plan to review the options every two weeks.
+We may discover that telepsychology works best for some clients even after the pandemic.

 I grew up in rural Utah, and decided on psychology as a profession when I was 15 years old.